JonComo/stumbly/README.md

 All to help stumbly learn to walk! :-)

+Includes:
+A quick and dirty creature creator/editor using pybox2d for physics and pygame for rendering.

+Checkout the notebooks to see how to run everything.
+Happy to hear any improvements/suggestions.

+Currently adding back in the RL code, was cleaning up editor and engine code.

 You need jupyter notebook, numpy, pygame and pybox2d to run.

 jupyter notebook: http://jupyter.org/